cdbbnnyCode/modpack-installer/README.md

 All product and company names are the registered trademarks of their original owners.

 ### Changelog
+#### v2.3.2 - 2023-02-24
+* Fix crash in the datapack detection logic when the modpack data has already been successfully installed.

 #### v2.3.1 - 2023-02-07
 * Detect included datapacks (i.e. for Repurposed Structures) and install them to `.minecraft/datapacks`.
 Some modpacks will find datapacks at this location and will automatically